Rovani's Sandbox

 • New challenges emerging with recent Shopify updates

-• Tools and approaches that have worked well
+• Tools and approaches that have worked well for app integration

 • Questions about specific limitations or solutions